 People have a tendency to ‘rub off’ on each other, or absorb certain traits and qualities from those they’re surrounded with.
 It only makes sense that being surrounded by negative people will result in you developing a negative mindset!

-You can try: spending less time with those people who don’t have an overtly positive effect on your life.
+You can try: spending less time with those people who don’t have an overly positive effect on your life.

 2) Check your internal dialogue